-In 2011, 1,128 federally qualified health center grantees, with 138,403 fulltime employees, provided preventive and primary care services to approximately 20.2 million people living in medically underserved rural and urban areas (HRSA 2013).
+In 2009, 1,131 federally qualified health center grantees, with 123,012 full-time employees, provided preventive and primary care services to approximately 18.8 million people living in medically underserved, rural and urban areas (HRSA 2011).
 Various types of health care professionals are trained in 159 medical and osteopathic schools, 61 dental schools, over 100 schools of pharmacy, and more than 1,500 nursing programs located throughout the country (US Bureau of Labor Statistics 2011).
-Multitudes of government agencies are involved with the financing of health care, medical research, and regulatory oversight of the various aspects of the health care delivery system.
+In 2008, there were 200.9 million Americans with private health insurance coverage, 43 million Medicare beneficiaries, and 42.6 million Medicaid recipients, but 46.3 million people (15.4%) remained without any health insurance (US Census Bureau 2011).
+Multitudes of government agencies are involved with the financing of health care, medical and health services research, and regulatory oversight of the various aspects of the health care delivery system.